 - Bacon Wrapped Chicken

 All crock pots cook differently.
 You'll know when the pot roast is completely cooked when you can stick a small pairing knife in the center of the pot roast easily.
 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.
+The nutrition information is calculated automatically.
+I cannot guarantee its accuracy.
+If this data is important to you, please verify with your trusted nutrition calculator.

 For the Pot Roast